Checchii/Checchii/README.md

 <h1 align="center">Hi 👋, I'm Sebastian</h1>
 <h3 align="center">A passionate programmer who aspires to be a software engineer someday :)</h3>

 - 🔭 I’m currently working on my Master's Capstone project.
-Using GameMaker engine to recreate a Legend of Zelda spin off with more of an emphasis on dungeon exploration. **Legend of Soma**
+Using GameMaker engine to recreate a Legend of Zelda spin off with more of an emphasis on dungeon exploration. **Dungeons of Aria**

-- 🌱 I’m currently learning **JavaScript, Full-Stack web development.**
+- 🌱 I’m currently learning **JavaScript, React, Full-Stack web development.**

 - 📫 How to reach me **sebastian.checchi@gmail.com**